DeepMind

 No relevant quotes found.

-2.2 Operationalizing Risk Tolerance (65%) 26%
+2.2 Operationalizing Risk Tolerance (65%) 25%

-2.2.1 Key Risk Indicators (KRI) (30%) 33%
+2.2.1 Key Risk Indicators (KRI) (30%) 24%

-2.2.1.1 KRI thresholds are at least qualitatively defined for all risks (45%) 50%
+2.2.1.1 KRI thresholds are at least qualitatively defined for all risks (45%) 25%

 Quotes:

-“Instrumental Reasoning Level 1: the instrumental reasoning abilities of the model enable enough situational awareness (ability to work out and use relevant details of its deployment setting) and stealth (ability to circumvent basic oversight mechanisms) such that, absent additional mitigations, we cannot rule out the model significantly undermining human control.”
+“Instrumental Reasoning Level 1: The instrumental reasoning abilities of the model enable enough situational awareness (ability to work out and use relevant details of its deployment setting) and stealth (ability to circumvent basic oversight mechanisms) such that, absent additional mitigations, we cannot rule out the model significantly undermining human control.”

-“Instrumental Reasoning Level 2: the instrumental reasoning abilities of the model enable enough situational awareness and stealth that, even when relevant model outputs (including, e.g., scratchpads) are being monitored, we cannot detect or rule out the risk of a model significantly undermining human control.”
+“Instrumental Reasoning Level 2: The instrumental reasoning abilities of the model enable enough situational awareness and stealth that, even when relevant model outputs (including, e.g. scratchpads) are being monitored, we cannot detect or rule out the risk of a model significantly undermining human control.”

 “Updated set of risks and mitigations: There may be additional risk domains and critical capabilities that fall into scope as AI capabilities improve and the external environment changes.
 Future work will aim to include additional pressing risks, which may include additional risk domains or higher CCLs within existing domains.” (p.
 8)